hacktoolkit/htk-ios-Twitter/README.md

 '''Optional User Stories'''

-* [x] When composing, you should have a countdown in the upper right for the Tweet limit.
+* [x] Countdown in the upper right for the Tweet limit.
 Turns red and prevents posting Tweet when it exceeds the limit.
-* [x]: After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+* [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-* Optional: Retweeting and favoriting should increment the retweet and favorite count.
+* [x] Retweeting and favoriting increments the retweet and favorite count.
-* Optional: User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+* [x] User can unretweet and unfavorite, and decrements the retweet and favorite count.
 * Optional: Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
 * [x] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

+### Part 2 - Twitter Redux